- Circulation of Materials/Library Cards

 |All other material||21 days, two renewals for items with no holds|

 |Book discussion kits||42 days for adult, young adult and youth|

 There is a limit of 50 items that may be checked out per patron card.
-Among the 50 items, limit of 30 DVDs, 30 CDs and 1 Video game.
+Among the 50 items, limit of 30 DVDs, 30 CDs, 1 Launchpad and 1 Video game.
+Rokus and hotspots may be checked out 1 per household.
 Park District, Schools and other institutions may have a limit of 75, provided those items are for classroom use only.